Larry Larsen Sep 3, 1939

 Aftermath

-After leaving the show Larry appeared in episodes of the television westerns Maverick, Colt .45 and The Californians, and the rural comedy The Real McCoys.
-He used his show business money to finance his education, going for two years to Santa Monica Community College, than transferring to New Mexico State for a Bachelors degree.
+Larry used his show business money to finance his education, going for two years to Santa Monica Community College, than transferring to New Mexico State for a Bachelors degree.
 He then obtained a Masters degree in mechanical engineering at USC.
-In between show business gigs, he worked for Rocketdyne and later, local government in Los Angeles, designing and developing early pollution control equipment.
+After college he worked for Rocketdyne on the Geminii project for NASA and later, local government in Los Angeles, designing and developing early pollution control equipment.

 Despite the fact that Larry was living in Los Angeles, the Disney Studio was unable to locate him for the 20th Anniversary celebration activities in 1975.
 They did find him in time for the 25th Anniversary in 1980, and he appeared on the televised reunion.